You will be required to show an onward or return ticket valid within the 90 day period allowed for their entry into Colombia as a visitor.

 Between 24 hours and 1 hour before departure, you must fill out the ‘Check-Mig’ form , available on the Migración Colombia website.
 You will receive a confirmation email that you will need to present upon arrival in Colombia.

-Surgical masks must be used by all passengers above 2 years of age throughout the journey, from entering the air terminal, during the flight and at the port of arrival.
-N95 masks (and their equivalents) are recommended for passengers above 60 years of age and those with pre-existing health conditions.
+While the use of surgical masks for air passengers is now voluntary, masks (and their equivalents) are recommended by Colombian authorities for passengers above 60 years of age and those with pre-existing health conditions.

 Colombia’s land, sea and river borders are open.
 Neighbouring countries may still implement their own border closures.